8 Signs You May Be Gluten Intolerant

 Mood swings, anxiety, and depression are common among adults with undiagnosed gluten sensitivity.
 In children, tantrums, irritability and even ADHD can manifest.
 Some researchers estimate neurological disorders may occur in as many as 10-25% of all celiac patients.

-Ask your doctor to test for celiac disease, non-celiac gluten sensitivity, and wheat allergies, particularly if your child has been diagnosed with a behavioral, mental health, or developmental disorder.
+Ask your doctor to test for celiac disease, non-celiac gluten sensitivity, and wheat allergies, particularly if you have a child that has been diagnosed with a behavioral, mental health, or developmental disorder.

 Finished: 8 Signs You May Be Gluten Intolerant